Gonduls/ing-sw-2022-longo-mole-negro/deliveries/Communication protocol.md

 Group 3

-## Messages
+## 1. Messages

-### 1. Acknowledgment (ack)
+### 1.1.
+Acknowledgment (ack)

-This message is sent from the server to the client when a generic message has been acknowledged.
+This message is sent from the server to a single client when a generic message received from that client has been acknowledged.

 #### Arguments